 Laws that apply throughout Australia

 - Drink driving – you will be considered breaking the law if you drink and drive and your blood alcohol concentration (BAC) is equal to or more than 0.05.
 If you have a learner’s license or one that is provisional, your BAC should be zero.
-If you are caught drink driving, your license will be suspended and you would have to pay a fine.

 - Legal age to drink– You can only purchase or have an alcoholic drink in a licensed venue if you are 18 years old or older.